Actor Jean-Paul Belmondo, star of ‘Breathless,’ dies at 88

 In “Un Singe en hiver,” a French classic directed by Henri Verneuil in 1962, Belmondo impressed the legendary Jean Gabin.

 “You won’t tell me anymore: ‘If only I had a young Gabin.’
 You have him!”
-Gabin told the director of Belmondo.
+Gabin told the director about Belmondo.

 In Truffaut’s 1969 “Mississippi Mermaid,” Belmondo played a tobacco farmer and starred opposite Catherine Deneuve.
 Belmondo and Danish-born Anna Karina played a couple on the run in Godard’s 1965 “Pierrot le Fou.”
 Belmondo also won a Cesar — the French equivalent of an Oscar — for his role in Lelouch’s 1988 film “Itinerary of a Spoiled Child,” his final big success.